tokio-rs/website/content/blog/2021-09-console-dev-diary-1.md

 been woken, which you can compare with the number of times polled, as well as time since the last wake call.

-**Temporality:** After some user inteviews, we prioritized some "time control" features for the console.
+**Temporality:** After talking with users, we prioritized some "time control" features for the console.
 We've so far implemented the ability to pause the console (and still explore the existing tasks), and then resume back to "live".
 There's now an option to record all relevant events to a file on disk, with the goal of being able to replay that file in the `console`.